thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ## I go to the USA

-Another fun thing about being a Product Owner is that you sometimes have business relations internationally.
+Just going to Belgium or Switzerland was not enough!
+A fun thing about being a Product Owner is that you sometimes have business relations internationally.
 So, for two weeks in November I was sent to the American offices of Spotify!

 ![New York, New York!](http://i.imgur.com/OYc2cqq.jpg "It's so oddly beautifully broken.")
 ##### It's so oddly beautifully broken.